WesKetch/contentzone/README.md

 # Installing

-You can install the app by downloading [Expo](https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en_US) and scanning the qr code below.
+You can install the app on your android phone by downloading the [Expo](https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en_US) app and scanning the qr code below.
 An apk file will also be added to the repo shortly.

 ![](qr.png)